lavinei/pybats/README.md

 from pybats.analysis import analysis

 mod, samples = analysis(Y, X, family="poisson",
-forecast_start = forecast_start,    # First time step to forecast on
-forecast_end=forecast_end,          # Final time step to forecast on k = k,                              # Forecast horizon.
-If k>1, default is to forecast 1:k steps ahead, marginally prior_length=6,                     # How many data point to use in defining prior rho = .5,                           # Random effect extension, increases variance of Poisson DGLM (see Berry and West, 2019) deltrend=0.95,                      # Discount factor on the trend component (intercept) delregn=0.95                        # Discount factor on the regression component )
+forecast_start=forecast_start,    # First time step to forecast on forecast_end=forecast_end,          # Final time step to forecast on k=k,                              # Forecast horizon.
+If k>1, default is to forecast 1:k steps ahead, marginally prior_length=6,                     # How many data point to use in defining prior rho=.5,                           # Random effect extension, increases variance of Poisson DGLM (see Berry and West, 2019) deltrend=0.95,                      # Discount factor on the trend component (intercept) delregn=0.95                        # Discount factor on the regression component )